A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 A

-Ambulatory Disability (ACS): In the ACS, individuals five or more years old who responded "yes" when asked if they had "serious difficulty walking or climbing stairs."
+Ambulatory Disability (ACS): In the American Community Survey, individuals five or more years old who responded "yes" when asked if they had "serious difficulty walking or climbing stairs."

 American Community Survey (ACS): The American Community Survey is a large, continuous demographic survey conducted by the U.S. Census Bureau that will provide accurate and up-to-date profiles of America's communities every year.
-Annual and multi year estimates of population and housing data are generated for small areas, including tracts and population subgroups.
+Annual and multi-year estimates of population and housing data are generated for small areas, including tracts and population subgroups.
 This information is collected by mailing questionnaires to a sample of addresses.
+See the U.S. Census Bureau website for additional details.

 Back to top